Damiennsoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that counts a number
+A script that count numbers